The lathe is defined as the machine tool, which is used for different machining operations such as turning, facing, threading, etc.

 These types of lathe machines are simple in construction.
 It has a bed, headstock, tailstock, and tool post mounted on the adjustable slide.
 There is no feed box lead screw or carriage.

 The tool is mounted on the adjustable slide and is fed into the work purely by hand control.
-This characteristic of the lathe machines has the speed ranges from 1200 to 3600 rpm.
+This characteristic of the lathe machines has a speed range from 1200 to 3600 rpm.
 The headstock construction is very simple and has only 2 or 3 spindle speeds available.

 Speed lathe machine has less depth of cut.
 Light force and high speed made this to use this part woodworking, spinning, centering, and polishing.
 The name speed lathe has been given because of the very high speed of the headstock spindle.